GTAvatar: Bridging Gaussian Splatting and Texture Mapping for Relightable and Editable Gaussian Avatars

 We presented a novel UV-domain Gaussian splatting framework that combines the fidelity and efficiency of EWA volume resampling enabled physics-based inverse rendering with the intuitiveness of texture-based editing, enabling photorealistic, easily editable, and relightable head avatars from monocular videos.
 Our method achieves state-of-the-art reconstruction and relighting quality while introducing efficient, semantically meaningful solutions for material and geometry control.

+Several limitations remain.
+The use of image-based lighting to represent scene illumination enables intuitive manipulation of the environment, but comes with shortcomings.
+Most importantly, this approach can only model light at infinity and is unable to represent point lights.
+Furthermore, effects such as indirect illumination and shadows are not represented, and will thus be baked into other properties, yielding inaccurate physical decomposition.

 As part of \textbf{future work}, several avenues remain to further improve our representation.
-Reducing aliasing artifacts is a key challenge: incorporating anti-aliasing strategies, either through trilinear texture filtering in the UV domain or directly within the 2DGS splatting stage \cite{AA2DGS} could enhance visual smoothness and stability of avatars and edits.
+The texture-mapping contribution could be integrated in a Gaussian rasterizer that enables more advanced lighting representations, \eg through ray-tracing \cite{3dgrt2024, xie2024envgs, IRGS, SVG-IR}.
+Reducing aliasing artifacts is also a key challenge: incorporating anti-aliasing strategies, either through trilinear texture filtering in the UV domain or directly within the 2DGS splatting stage \cite{AA2DGS} could enhance visual smoothness and stability of avatars and edits.
 In addition, extending this representation to the better-constrained multi-view setting could enable further uses.
 Such extensions would make our method even more suitable for production-grade applications.